Okprime/wild-fusion/README.md

 For the sake of this assessment, the cron is set to run for every 10 minutes

 A token much be passed for each user sign-in and any request made.
 Only the `/sign-up` endpoint is exempted.
+An example with a dummy token is shown below;

+        KEY                 VALUE
+        x-access-token      eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyRGF0YSI6eyJfaWQiOiI1ZjQ2YzY5NjY4MjMxMDQxZWFiNjJiOTgiLCJlbWFpbCI6Imthcm9AdGVzdC5jb20iLCJwYXNzd29yZ